 IV.
-OBSTACLES TO THE IMPLEMENTATION OF EX-POST EVALUATION PROGRAMMES competition policy and authorities, using general proxy indicators, and a detailed analysis of the impact of the most relevant cases.
+OBSTACLES TO THE IMPLEMENTATION OF EX-POST EVALUATION PROGRAMMES

 Even though there are powerful reasons to develop ex-post evaluation schemes, the evidence shows their use is fairly rare.
 According to the OECD,8 only sixteen Competition Authorities out of 46 (35 percent of the total surveyed) regularly perform a quantification of the benefits generated by their interventions; and in many cases, the analysis has a very limited scope.
 For instance, only 13 percent of the authorities surveyed quantify the benefits from competition advocacy.